socomsystems/documentation/admin_manual/installation/harden_server.rst

 - ``X-Robots-Tag: none``
 	- Instructs search machines to not index these pages.
 - ``X-Frame-Options: SAMEORIGIN``
-	- Prevents embedding of the Nextcloud instance within an iframe from other domains to prevent Clickjacking and other similar attacks.
+	- Prevents embedding of the cyfrSpaces instance within an iframe from other domains to prevent Clickjacking and other similar attacks.
 - ``Referrer-Policy: no-referrer``
 	- The default `no-referrer` policy instructs the browser not to send referrer information along with requests to any origin.

-These headers are hard-coded into the Nextcloud server, and need no intervention by the server administrator.
+These headers are hard-coded into the cyfrSpaces server, and need no intervention by the server administrator.

 For optimal security, administrators are encouraged to serve these basic HTTP